TheLancreWombat/Azure-Network-Project/README.md

 - Installs Docker
 - Downloads docker container image sebp/elk:761 with ports 5601, 9200, and 5044 opened
 - Makes sure docker starts on restart
+- Increases Virtual memory so Elk can install

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.